fazleh2010/multilingual-grammar-generator/README.md

 }

 ````
-The file (dbpedia.json) contains the input configuration for linked data.
+linked_data_configuration_file: The file (dbpedia.json) contains the input configuration for linked data.
 - endpoint: the sparql endpoint of the linked data.
 - prefix: the prefixes of Uris.